awesomemotive/one-click-demo-import/readme.txt

 * An 'import notice' field has been added to the predefined demo import settings.
 This notice is displayed above the import button (it also accepts HTML),
 * Now displays proper error message, if the file-system method is not set to "direct",
 * This plugin is now compatible with the new [Humanmade content importer plugin](https://github.com/humanmade/WordPress-Importer),
-* Added a filter to the plugin page creation, so that theme authors can now change the location of the plugin page (Demo data import) and some other parameters as well,
+* Added a filter to the plugin page creation, so that theme authors can now change the location of the plugin page (Demo data import) and some other parameters as well.

 = 1.1.1 =